-Title of the New IFRS Status of Capstone's adoption IFRS 15, Revenue from Contracts with Customers Effective: Jan 1, 2018 Capstone has developed a project plan for the implementation of IFRS 15.
-Capstone has reviewed its revenue streams and underlying contracts with customers to determine the impact that the adoption of IFRS 15 will have on its financial statements.
-Capstone expects to adopt IFRS 15 on January 1, 2018 using a modified retrospective approach.
-Preliminary analysis indicates that there will be no recognition or measurement impact subsequent to adoption.
+Title of the New IFRS Status of Capstone's adoption IFRS 15, Revenue from Contracts with Customers Effective: Jan 1, 2018 Capstone has reviewed its revenue streams and underlying contracts with customers to determine the impact that the adoption of IFRS 15 will have on its financial statements.
+Capstone will adopt IFRS 15 using a modified retrospective approach and does not anticipate that there will be any significant recognition or measurement impact subsequent to adoption.
 Capstone continues to evaluate the impact that the adoption will have on disclosure in the consolidated financial statements.
 IFRS 9, Financial Instruments Effective: Jan 1, 2018 Capstone has reviewed its financial instruments to determine the impact that the adoption of IFRS 9 will have on its financial statements.
 Capstone does not anticipate that there will be any changes to the classification or the carrying values of the Company's financial instruments as a result of the adoption.
 Capstone does not currently apply hedge accounting to its risk management contracts and does not intend to apply hedge accounting to any of its existing risk management contracts on adoption of IFRS 9.
 Capstone continues to evaluate the impact that the adoption will have on disclosure in the consolidated financial statements.
-IFRS 16, Leases Effective: Jan 1, 2019 Capstone considers the adoption of IFRS 16 a significant initiative.
-Currently, Capstone is developing a project plan to assess the impact that the adoption of IFRS 16 will have on its consolidated financial statements by cataloging and reviewing all existing leases.
+IFRS 16, Leases Effective: Jan 1, 2019 Capstone has developed a project plan and is gathering data to assess the impact that the adoption of IFRS 16 will have on its consolidated financial statements by cataloging and reviewing all existing leases.